SaganRitual/Spirokonia/README.md

 * Clone.
 * Checkout the `spirozen` branch.
-* Build one of the Spirokon targets.
+* Build one of the SpiroZen targets.
 The other targets are for developing new components.